 From request to success

 You should now have a better idea about how to approach donation requests, and how to set the stage for success.
-On GoFundMe, we have a wide range of resources available to help you with every other aspect of your crowdfunding campaign, from naming your fundraiser to planning related events.
+On GoFundMe, we have a wide range of resources available to help you with every other aspect of your crowdfunding fundraiser, from naming your fundraiser to planning related events.
 And when you’re ready, we’re here to help you launch your fundraiser.